SeeedDocument/Seeed-WiKi/docs/Grove-Gesture_v1.0.md

 INT：Gesture detection interrupt flag mask.
 You can connect INT pad to digit 2 of Arduino by using jumper wire.

-Plug Grove - Gesture onto the I2C port of Base shield
+Below image shows how to plug Grove - Gesture onto the I2C port of Base shield

 ![](https://github.com/SeeedDocument/Grove_Gesture_V_1.0/raw/master/img/700px-Gesture_install_1.png)